devWisz/Elevator/readme.md

 # Elevator

-Elevator is a lightweight CLI file downloader written in Go.
-It lets you download files from URLs, keep track of download history, and re-download files whenever needed.
+Elevator is a lightweight CLI file downloader written in Go.It allows you to download anything you wanted to.

 Demo Video link : https://youtu.be/zoV_UFQ96WE